j4y-boi/ProgramersSwissArmyKnife/README.md

 Or PSAK for short, is a small program in Python which offers some tools handy for developers!

 ## Currently Implemented
-- Base64, Hex, Binary en/decoding
+- Base64, Hex, Binary, URL en/decoding
 - UUID Generation (Version 1 and 4)
+- Hash Generation (AES-256 and MD5)

 ### To be added:
-- Hash generation maybe
 - a pixel circle generator (i dunno gimme ideas)
-- URL encoding/decoding

 ## Compiling it yourself
 Sure, here uh- are some instructions...